Ireland, Itinerary

 As long as the weather permits, there’s a very nice beer garden at Gus O’Connor’s to relax with your beer while you do some people watching.
 It’s nothing special, but a good beer garden is always nice to have a beverage in.

-Nellie Dee’s was perhaps my favorite accommodation during our two-week trip through Ireland.
-The room itself is pretty barebones, but everything else more than makes up for that.
+Nellie Dee’s was perhaps my favorite accommodation during our 2-week trip through Ireland.
+The room itself was pretty barebones, but everything else more than made up for that.

 The best part of Nellie Dee’s is the small yet elegant dining room.
-One of the best parts of Doolin was waking up early each morning to get a seat next to the window where I could relax before anyone else woke up.
+Each morning in Doolin, I enjoyed getting up early to get a seat next to the window where I could relax before anyone else woke up.
 From here, I had lovely views of Killilagh Church while I did some journaling.

 Then breakfast came.
-The best full Irish breakfast I had in all of Ireland with Irish Breakfast tea.
+It was the best full Irish breakfast I had in all of Ireland.
 These mornings were perfect.

 The only downside to Nellie Dee’s is it is relatively far from the village center compared to most other lodgings.
 Still, it is only about a 1-mile walk to Fisher Street, so it really isn’t that far.

-Unfortunately, according to Nellie Dee’s Airbnb page, they are no longer offering breakfast.
+Unfortunately, Nellie Dee’s no longer offers breakfast.
 While I enjoyed Nellie Dee’s, the included breakfast was a big part of the experience.
 If they resume breakfast, I wholeheartedly recommend staying here.
 Until then, you might want to find another place to stay.
 I’ll update this if I learn of any changes.

 Day One in Doolin